Alexisimonian/bank_test/README.md

 This code uses databases to save transactions made by specific users.
 Therefore, to run the code and its tests, initiate first required tables by typing the code in db/migrations.

+## Running tests

+Type `rspec` into the console to run tests.

+## Code structure

+I have decided to implement a database with a one to many relashionship: one user can have multiple transactions.
+The reason for doing so is that we can easily access information about all previous transactions made.
+I have decided to implement users to give space to possible additional features related to them.
+It also allowed me to separate better the responsibilties of classes: User credit and debit the account and keep their account status while Transaction is responsible for saving the transaction into the database and displaying them.

 ## How it works

 `User.create` will create a new User with a unique id.